Putting Ridesharing to the Test: Efficient and Scalable Solutions and the Power of Dynamic Vehicle Relocation: Problem Statement Modeling

-\textbf{Driver Profit}: Total revenue earned minus total travel costs.
+\textbf{Driver Profit}: Total revenue earned minus total travel costs. \\

-\textbf{Number of Shared Rides}: Directly related to the profit.
-By carrying more than one passenger at a time, drivers can serve more requests in a day, which consequently, increases their income \cite{widdows2017grabshare}.
+\textbf{Number of Shared Rides}: Related to the profit.
+By carrying more than one passenger at a time, drivers can serve more requests in a day, which consequently, increases their income \cite{widdows2017grabshare}. \\

 \textbf{Frictions}: Waiting time experienced by drivers between serving requests (i.e., time between dropping-off a ride, and getting matched with another).
 Search frictions occur when drivers are unable to locate rides due to spatial supply and demand imbalance.
-Even though in our scenario matchings are performed automatically, without any searching involved by the drivers, lower frictions indicate lower regret by the drivers, thus lower temptation to potentially switch to an alternative ridesharing platform.
+Even though in our scenario matchings are performed automatically, without any searching involved by the drivers, lower frictions indicate a better distribution of the platform's supply. \\

-\subsubsection{\textbf{Platform Specific Metrics}}
+\subsubsection{Platform Specific Metrics}